 - Wash your vehicle to remove any dirt or grease film build-up on window surfaces. - Check windshield wipers for any deterioration. - Check under the hood for any foreign material that may have collected during storage (mice/squirrel nests). - Check the exhaust for any foreign material that may have collected during storage. - Check tire pressures and set tire inflation per the Tire Label. - Check brake pedal operation.
-Drive the vehicle 15 ft (4.5 meters) back and forth to remove rust build up. - Check fluid levels (including coolant, oil and gas) to make sure there are no leaks, and fluids are at recommended levels. - If the battery was removed, clean the battery cable ends and inspect.
+Drive the vehicle 15 ft (4.5 meters) back and forth to remove rust build-up. - Check fluid levels (including coolant, oil and gas) to make sure there are no leaks, and fluids are at recommended levels. - If the battery was removed, clean the battery cable ends and inspect.
+Contact your authorized dealer if you have any concerns or issues.